Cookie Consent by Free Privacy Policy Generator Distributed Caching and Domain Objects Caching Pattern for .NET - NCache

 }

-In the above example, you'll notice that a collection is being returned from the database and each object inside the collection is stored individually in the cache.
-Then, the collection is being cached as a single-item but with a cache dependency on all the individual objects in the collection.
-This means that if any the individual objects is updated or removed in the cache, the collection is automatically removed by the cache.
+In the above example, you'll notice that a collection is being returned from the database, and each object inside the collection is stored individually in the cache.
+Then, the collection is being cached as a single item, but with a cache dependency on all the individual objects in the collection.
+This means that if any of the individual objects are updated or removed in the cache, the collection is automatically removed by the cache.
 This allows you to maintain data integrity in caching collections.

-You'll also notice in the above example that the collection has a cache dependency on the "primary object" whose related objects the collection contains.
-This dependency also means that if the primary object is removed or updated in the cache, the collection will be removed in order to maintain data integrity.
+You'll also notice in the above example that the collection has a cache dependency on the "primary object."
+This dependency also means that if the primary object is removed or updated in the cache, the collection will be removed to maintain data integrity.

 Caching in Query Methods